Wednesday, Feb. 21, 11:14 p.m. ET.

 For the Tigers, 12 seconds was all the opportunity they needed.

-“If you miss you want (time) to (get an) offensive rebound,” Kentucky head coach John Calipari said in defense of the decision. “(In a) tie game you gotta wait.
-(In a) one point game you don’t and you hope your defense comes up with a loose ball.”
+“If you miss, you want (time) to (get an) offensive rebound,” Kentucky head coach John Calipari said in defense of the decision. “(In a) tie game, you gotta wait.
+(In a) one point game, you don’t and you hope your defense comes up with a loose ball.”

 As the seconds felt like minutes it was Wright who took the ball down the court and attempted the game winner for LSU, but he was denied by Adou Thiero.

-In another universe Thiero’s block granted the Cats an ugly-but-hard-fought win as they left Louisiana on a three-game winning streak to face the SEC-leading Alabama Crimson Tide on Saturday.
+In another universe, Thiero’s block granted the Cats an ugly-but-hard-fought win as they left Louisiana on a three-game winning streak to face the SEC-leading Alabama Crimson Tide on Saturday.

-That universe isn’t this one.
+That universe wasn’t this one.

 With the ball stopped, any number of Wildcats on the court could have come down with it and won the game, but when hands finally reached the basketball they weren’t Thiero’s.
 They weren’t Dillingham’s.
 They weren’t even Antonio Reeves’ or Reed Sheppard’s.
 No, they were Wright’s.